HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-09-04-From-Academia-to-Data-Science.md

 Here is an anecdote I like to share in this context:

-> I was working on a activity recognition classifier that should be able to detect human activities like walking, running, sitting, etc. on the basis of sensor data collected on a mobile phone.
+> I was working on an activity recognition classifier that should be able to detect human activities like walking, running, sitting, etc. on the basis of sensor data collected on a mobile phone.
 > My colleagues told me that PCA, SVMs and decision trees would be the way to go here.
 > So I spent months, learning about these methods, collecting data, doing trials, etc.
 > This all worked OK-ish but we were far away from the 99% accuracy claimed in the papers.